Professor Michael Walls BSc PhD MIMMM C.Phys C.Eng FInstP

 Mike started his career at Loughborough University in the Physics Department where he specialized in surface and thin films research and set up a surface analysis facility which provided a successful service to UK industry using a variety of techniques including Auger electron spectroscopy, XPS, Dynamic SIMS and Laser Microprobe.
-The commercial part of this activity later morphed into the highly successful Loughborough Surface Analysis Ltd.
+The commercial part of this activity later became the highly successful Loughborough Surface Analysis Ltd.

 Mike returned to Loughborough in 2009.
-In 2012 he became the Director of the £5m EPSRC Supergen Solar Hub and was awarded the 2012 Award for Research and Development by “SOLAR”.
-He is a member of the Department of Energy and Climate Change (DECC) UK PV Strategy Group and Co-Chair of its Innovation Task Force.
-He is a member of the ‘Energy’ and ‘Ion and Plasma Surface Interactions (IPSI) Group of the Institute of Physics and is organizer of the “Advances in Photovoltaics” meeting held annually in London.
+Since 2012 he has been the Director of the EPSRC Supergen Solar Hub and Network.
+From 2012-2016 he was a member of the Department of Energy and Climate Change (DECC) UK PV Strategy Group and Co-Chair of its Innovation Task Force.
+He is a member of the ‘Energy’ and ‘Ion and Plasma Surface Interactions (IPSI)’ Group Committees of the Institute of Physics and organizes the ‘Advances in Photovoltaics’ meeting held annually in London.

 Current research topics include:

-- Understanding the atomic scale mechanisms which cause increased conversion efficiency using the cadmium chloride process (in collaboration with Colorado State University)
+- Understanding the atomic scale mechanisms responsible for increased conversion efficiency using advanced analytical techniques